-- 2. the definition of regions of scoped memory, that is, memory regions with a limited lifetime; - 3. the definition of regions of memory containing objects whose lifetime matches that of the application; - 4. the definition of regions of memory mapped to specific physical addresses with specific virtual memory characteristics; - 5. the specification of maximum memory area consumption and maximum allocation rates for individual schedulables; - the programmer to query information characterizing the behavior of the garbage collection algorithm, and to some limited ability, alter the behavior of that algorithm.
+- 2. the definition of regions of scoped memory, that is, memory regions with a limited lifetime; - 3. the definition of regions of memory containing objects whose lifetime matches that of the application; - 4. the definition of regions of memory mapped to specific physical addresses with specific virtual memory characteristics; - 5. the specification of maximum memory area consumption and maximum allocation rates for individual schedulables; - 6. the programmer to query information characterizing the behavior of the garbage collection algorithm, and to some limited ability, alter the behavior of that algorithm.

 - Allocation Context An abstraction representing memory from which a new object can be allocated.
 In conventional Java, this is the Java heap.
 The MemoryArea class is the base class representing all allocation contexts in the RTSJ, of which the heap (represented by HeapMemory) is just one type. - Current Allocation Context The memory area which will be used when object allocation is requested in the currently active thread of control. - Allocation Area The area of memory that is managed by a MemoryArea from which objects are allocated.
 The allocation area for a extraheap memory area is logically and physically separate from the Java heap. - Backing Store A range of memory addresses from which the allocation area of a MemoryArea is drawn. - Explicit Initial Memory Area A memory area given to a constructor of a Schedulable type, when it is created. - Execution Context A memory area upon which execution is dependent.
 This includes areas in which a Schedulable or ActiveEvent is allocated.
 In order to prevent references from becoming invalid, the memory associated with an execution context may not be reclaimed.
-A memory area containing one of the following is such a context: - 1.
-Thread instances that have been started but have not terminated (including the RealtimeThread instances contained by ActiveEventDispatcher instances), - 2.
-AsyncBaseEvent instances that have at least one associated AsyncBase-EventHandler, - 3.
-ActiveEvent instances that are active, - 4. firable asynchronous event handlers1, and
+The following conditions cause a memory area to be an execution context: - 1. it contains a Thread instance that has been started but have not terminated (including the RealtimeThread instances contained by ActiveEvent-Dispatcher instances), - 2. it contains an ActiveEvent instances that is active, - 3. it contains a firable asynchronous event handlers1, - 4. it is on the scope stack inherited by one of the schedulable or event types listed above from the schedulable that created it, or default when it is the memory area in which the schedulable was created.